Task Parallel Library : 1 of n

 Cancelling Tasks

-So far we have concentrated on creating and running Task
+So far we have concentrated on creating and running Tasks and

 one of the